securefederatedai/openfl/GOVERNANCE.md

 - Participate in discussions through Slack, GitHub or community meetings;
 - Answer the questions and provide reasonable assistance to users and contributors.

-See the list of Maintainers [here](https://github.com/securefederatedai/openfl/blob/develop/MAINTAINERS.md).
-There is no limit on the maximum number of maintainers.

 See calendar of the public maintainers meetings [here](https://wiki.lfaidata.foundation/pages/viewpage.action?pageId=70648254).

 ### Technical Steering Committee